numaproj/numaflow/docs/USER_DEFINED_FUNCTIONS.md

           image: my-python-udf-example:latest
 ```

-## Available Environment Variables
+### Available Environment Variables

-Some environment variables are available in the user defined function Pods:
+Some environment variables are available in the user defined function Pods, they might be useful in you own UDF implementation.

 - `NUMAFLOW_NAMESPACE` - Namespace.
 - `NUMAFLOW_POD` - Pod name.